Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 Comey responded within minutes: "Mr. President, the American people will hear my story very soon.
 And they can judge for themselves who is honorable and who is not."

-But Saturday's development may have included a bright side for McCabe.
+But Saturday may have included a bright side for McCabe.

 In an effort to help McCabe complete the amount of employment necessary to qualify for his pension, Rep. Mark Pocan, D-Wis., offered McCabe a job.
 "My offer of employment to Mr. McCabe is a legitimate offer to work on election security," Pocan said in a press release.